How much did you think about money when you were 20?

 Remember, this was during the height of the Brexit conundrum.

 The uncertainty of that situation and my yearning for a new city to hone my craft in brought me to Portugal’s capital, Lisbon, where the people are friendly and the cost of living is low.

 Between freelance writing and teaching English at various schools that paid me €12 ($13) to €17 ($18) per hour, I managed to build my savings back up again even while experiencing all that Lisbon had to offer.

 Before long, I set my eyes on my next target, Berlin, where I’ve always wanted to live.

 This time I didn’t bolt.
 I had a plan.

-By that point, I have built a sustainable career working remotely, which meant that I could easily move to another country without restarting a job search.
+By that point, I had built a sustainable career working remotely, which meant I could easily move to another country without restarting a job search.

 So here I am, 30 years old, with my roots firmly planted in Germany.

 If my nomadic adventure taught me anything, it’s that being a writer doesn’t doom you to a life of perpetual scarcity.

 It’s okay to want money – it doesn’t make you uncool or less of an artist.